open-filer/ChessAI/README.md

 ## Project Overview
 This project aims to develop a chess-playing AI using Python.
 It is being built as part of my journey to participate in the ChessAI competition sponsored by FIDE, Google, and Kaggle.

-## Day 1-2:
+## Progression:
-It's been a while since I last worked in Python, so I’ve started by revisiting the basics.
+1. It's been a while since I last worked in Python, so I’ve started by revisiting the basics.
 I’ve set up the development environment and tested the `python-chess` library to handle chess board creation and basic moves.
+2. I learnt basic function such as creating a board and moving pieces [basic_fun.py](basic_fun.py) and created a skeleton game btw user (with white piece) and computer (with black piece) which displays checkmate , stalemate and draws [com_prog.py](com_prog.py).

 ### Goals:
 - Develop a chess-playing AI.